alexgaas/goch/README.md

 ```ascii
 fatal error: all goroutines are asleep - deadlock!
 ```
-outcome - channel does not have any consumer, it's blocked until data read by any consumer channel
+outcome - (channel does not have any reader) it's blocked until data read by any reader
 - write to channel in main goroutine, read from channel in same goroutine
 ```go
 func main() {